• Skip to primary navigation

 What are my options if I don’t pass the Basic RiderCourse 2 (BRC2)?

-You will need to retake the class by registering and paying for another course.
+You will have to register and pay again if you retake the course.
+Your retake form must be presented to the instructor at the start of class.
 You can register online via Ocelot Access or in-person via the Registration Office at the McDowell Student Center on Main Campus.

 You must provide your own training motorcycle and all the required riding gear and supplies; please refer to our Riding Gear & Other Requirements.